 To do this, consider:

-- Creating a custom financing, in-house plan, for gadgets and appliances, such as cameras, phones, computers, etc.
+- Creating custom monetary incentives, in-house plan, for gadgets and appliances, such as cameras, phones, computers

-Talented workers may join the just to receive these benefits, and stay for other potential incentives.
+Talented workers may join the just to receive these benefits of employee incentives programs, and stay for other potential incentives.

-Helping employees relieve themselves of such a financial burden will not only help them become more dedicated to the company, but also improve the overall quality of their lives.
+Helping employees relieve themselves of such a financial burden will not just help them become more dedicated to the company, but also improve the overall quality of their lives.

 To help employees free themselves of student loan debt, consider: